Illinois Towns that Allow Backyard Chickens | Illinois Chickens Law

 Coop Requirements

-Each municipality or area may have detailed rules and guidelines for building and positioning chicken coops.
+Each municipality or area may have detailed rules and guidelines for building and positioning chicken coops

 Health and Safety